Spoilers for X-COM and XCOM (rebooted game franchise).

 Samus Torque finally gets permission from Adam to bite things.

 Games which use story to emphasize the élite skills of a person and then do not reflect that in the game-play are doing their narrative a disservice.
 The running gags about missing with easy shots are an XCOM staple, but the mental gymnastics required to forgive that (this is just a slow simulation of a hectic, running battle) are rather less contrived than those required to work out why the aliens have lost all their powers between the writing of their biographies and the game itself.

 Speaking of biography, XC:CS wants us to think about the ramifications of a human victory at the end of XCOM 2.
 What happens to the Advent forces and the stranded aliens?
 Where will they live?
 Is co-existence possible?
 What shift in human sentiment caused them to number, rather than name, City 31?
 These are thought-provoking, interesting questions which work as effective foils when put alongside the exciting, kick-in-the-door squad tactics.

 Unfortunately, the story is not able to bear the weight of the world-building required.
 In XCOM and XCOM 2, the aliens and Advent forces never spoke in an intelligible, terrestrial language.
 Even the Advent hybrids’ voices seemed to have been altered to make them seem more, well, alien.
 In XC:CS, however, there is little alien about any of them, save their appearances.
-Each gets only token tropes to work with, rather than a different mentality: mutons’ spirituality is brought up as part of the story, but never reflected in Axiom’s behaviour (or even in the behaviour of the muton enemies, really); Verge’s psychic empathy caused him to take pity on the humans and switch sides, but he expresses little, if any, remorse or pain as he guns down dissidents and criminals by the dozens.
+Each gets only token tropes with which to work, rather than a different mentality: mutons’ spirituality is brought up as part of the story, but never reflected in Axiom’s behaviour (or even in the behaviour of the muton enemies, really); Verge’s psychic empathy caused him to take pity on the humans and switch sides, but he expresses little, if any, remorse or pain as he guns down dissidents and criminals by the dozens.